-- 1) Your employer reasonably limits payments of your expenses to those that are ordinary and necessary in the conduct of the trade or business. - 2) The allowance is similar in form to and not more than the federal rate (defined later). - You prove the time (dates), place, and 3) business purpose of your expenses to your employer (as explained in Table 4) within a reasonable period of time. - 4) You are not related to your employer (as defined under Standard Meal Allowance in chapter 1).
+- 1. Your employer reasonably limits payments of your expenses to those that are ordinary and necessary in the conduct of the trade or business. - 2.
+The allowance is similar in form to and not more than the federal rate (defined later). - 3.
+You prove the time (dates), place, and business purpose of your expenses to your employer (as explained in Table 5-1) within a reasonable period of time. - 4.
+You are not related to your employer (as defined next).
 If you are related to your employer, you must be able to prove your expenses to the IRS even if you have already adequately accounted to your employer and returned any excess reimbursement.